 A super seasonal fruit, this comes with a ton of medicinal properties.
 Drinking a glass of lime juice every day can help you stay fit.
 It is a superb fruit that can help you beautify internally and externally and also boosts energy levels.

-Not only it helps in the prevention of colon cancer threats, but this antioxidant’s rich seasonal fruit helps to make your skin glow and also improves skin complexion.
+Jackfruit not only it helps in the prevention of colon cancer threats, but this antioxidant’s rich seasonal fruit helps to make your skin glow and also improves skin complexion.

-7. Champagne Grapes
+7. Champagne Grapes Fruit

 If you deal with a migraine headache, then eat this fruit.
 It is also useful in the healing of kidney disorders and also helps control blood pressure.

-Late Summer and Pre-monsoon Fruits
+Late Summer and Pre-monsoon Fruits and It’s Benefits

 This is a time when Summer is about to end but the unpleasant heat, increasing humidity invites illness and discomfort.
 Our immunity needs an extra dose of antioxidants to stay healthy during this time.
 Following fruits are loaded with magical shield agents.
 Including them in your daily diet routine, you can reap the benefits.

-1. Barbados Cherries
+1. Barbados Cherries Fruit

 This fruit helps in metabolism improvement.
 Also, these small cherries can help slow down the spread of lung cancer.

-2. Black Jamun
+2. Black Jamun Fruit